-Title: In-Class Presentation: Type: Presentation in pairs

-Learning Outcomes Assessed: 1, 2, 3, 4, 5, 7

-Due Date: Week 8 Weight: 30%

-Task Description:

-Each student will pair with another student (if possible of a different cultural/linguistic background) and in week 8 will deliver a twelve (12) minute presentation aided by an associated PowerPoint, comparing cultural backgrounds of two nominated countries/cultures.
-The topic/cultures/countries for comparison will be negotiated with the tutor.
+Title: In-Class Presentation: Type: Presentation in groups of 3-4 students from different cultural and/or linguistic backgrounds.
+Learning Outcomes Assessed: 1, 2, 3, 4, 5, 7 Due Date: Week 6 & 7 Weight: 30% Task Description: Each small group (if possible of different cultural/linguistic background) will deliver an oral presentation in which they will compare and contrast the cultures of two countries/cultures.
+This will be during class in Week 6 or 7 and should be approximately twelve - fifteen (12-15) minutes.
+Each presentation should be accompanied by an original PowerPoint, and should make use of academic references, images, and sourced data.
+The topic (cultures/countries) for comparison will be negotiated with the tutor.